sirisian/ecmascript-types/pipelineoperator.md

   |> clamp(%, 0, 255);
 ```

-Written without it, that is either nested — `clamp(Math.round(width * devicePixelRatio), 0, 255)` — which reads inside out, or a chain of temporaries whose names exist only to be read once.
+Written without it, that is either nested â€” `clamp(Math.round(width * devicePixelRatio), 0, 255)` â€” which reads inside out, or a chain of temporaries whose names exist only to be read once.
 Method chaining reads correctly but is available only when the operations happen to be methods of the value, which is why `map` and `filter` compose and `Math.round` and `clamp` do not.

 This document does three things.
 It records what a type system changes about the proposal's longest-running argument, because the answer is not the one an erased language has to give.
 It states the type of the topic and the handful of rules that follow from it.
-And it says what a pipeline does *not* do — the two refusals matter more than any of the rules, because both are things a reader will otherwise assume.
+And it says what a pipeline does *not* do â€” the two refusals matter more than any of the rules, because both are things a reader will otherwise assume.

 ## The Expression